zduvall/Whac-A-Mole/README.md

 Enjly the classic game of [Whac-A-Mole](https://zduvall.github.io/Whac-A-Mole/), built using HTML, JavaScript, and CSS.
 Hosted on GitHub pages.

-Challenge yourself on easy or hard mode.
+Challenge yourself on easy mode or hard.
 Make sure to hit the moles and not the dirt!
 Try out the [live site](https://zduvall.github.io/Whac-A-Mole/)!

 Responsive design, optimized to work in landscape on large screens, and portrait on small screens.